13 Podzol Soils

 ZPZ

-Other soils that have an eluvial horizon that has slightly firm or greater moist soil strength, is apedal massive or has very coarse to extremely coarse prismatic structure, and occurs within a layer that is silty and at least 15 cm thick.
+Other soils that have an eluvial horizon that has slightly firm or greater moist, unconfined soil strength, is apedal massive, or prismatic structure ranging from 60–200 mm in size, and occurs within a layer that is silty and at least 15 cm thick.

 ZPU